Leonard514/FastPage/_pages/02_notes.md

 ```
 This simply says that for each iteration (or cycle, the word I've used in my other posts so far), the item in the array associated with the value of the index variable will be used.
 Remember, the first item is associated with 0, the second item with 1, etc... in the Trimester list, the items are all **1**.
 The other commands are similar to this one, except for the **Week** and **Description** lists instead.

 Unlike python, we have to tell liquid where the for loop is going to end.
 Because apparently the tabbing scheme doesn't cut it.
-That's what `{% endfor %}` is for.
+That's what `endfor` is for.

 I guess there's one last thing...
 I need to tell you where I got all this info from.